 When her parents divorced, Tylee lived with Lori and her fourth husband, Charles Vallow.
 When her little brother JJ was adopted, she was very active in his care, her brother Colby testified during his mother’s trial.

-Tylee was a teenager in 2015 when the first references to her being a zombie were made, Lori’s friend Melanie Gibb told police.
+Tylee was a teenager in 2015 when the first references to her being a zombie were made, Lori’s friend Melanie Gibb testified.
 This was approximately the same time that Lori began reading books by Chad Daybell, according to Gibb’s testimony.

-In January 2019, Charles Vallow reported to police that Lori believed Tylee was a zombie.
-As her marriage with Charles Vallow crumbled, Lori moved Tylee and JJ from Arizona to Rexburg, Idaho.
+As Lori’s marriage with Charles crumbled, she moved Tylee and JJ from Arizona to Rexburg, Idaho.

-Tylee’s remains were found with those of her brother, JJ, buried on Chad Daybell’s property.
+Tylee’s remains were found with those of her brother, JJ, buried on Chad Daybell’s property in June 2020.

-This photo provided by the FBI shows Tylee Ryan and JJ Vallow.
+This photo provided by the FBI shows JJ Vallow (L), Tylee Ryan (C) and Alex Cox (R).
 (FBI)

 JJ Vallow was born on May 25, 2012, and was placed into the custody of his grandparents, Larry and Kay Woodcock.
 Court TV has been unable to determine who JJ’s biological parents are.